 Most legal authorities and asset protection professionals agree about the biggest mistake many people make.
 It is waiting until it is too late before protecting personal and business assets.

 It is vital in today’s litigious environment that individuals and business owners plan ahead.
 They must plan and act when, in the parlance of asset protection lawyers, “the waters are calm.”
-Assets transferred after the threatening event is known may be set aside as fraudulent conveyances.
-When you have been sued, or threatened with suit, it is too late.
+Courts can set aside asset transfers after that person knows of the threatening event.
+Courts call such transfers fraudulent conveyances.
+When someone has sued you or has threatened you with suit, it is more challenging to protect yourself.
 Today is the day for asset protection.

 “Avoid lawsuits beyond all things; they pervert your conscience, impair your health, and dissipate your property.”